 - Start collecting empty boxes.

-- Start in one room and create a toss, donate, re-gift and sell box.
+- Start in one room and create boxes for stuff you want to toss, donate, re-gift or sell.

-- Throw out the first batch of items that day.
-If necessary acquire stickers from your town in order to dispose of extra items.
-Try to recycle what you can according to your local rules but otherwise toss it.
+- Throw out the first batch of items to be tossed that day.
+Try to recycle what you can according to your local rules.
+Once it’s gone, you can’t change your mind and get it back.

 - Put the donate box in your car and drop it off as soon as possible to get it out of your house.

-- If your friends and/or family want to take things then drive over to their homes and drop off the items as you go.
-If they live far away then you need to arrange to ship the items or for them to pick them up in a timely fashion.
+- If your friends and/or family want to take things, drive over to their homes and drop off the items as you go.
+If they live far away, then you need to arrange to ship the items or for them to pick them up in a timely fashion.

-- Create a location for the items you plan to sell.
+- Create a location in your house to store the items you plan to sell.

-- Schedule a garage sale and/or get the items listed on Ebay and/or Craigslist.
+- Schedule a garage sale or get the items listed on eBay, Craigslist, Facebook Marketplace or your local Buy Nothing group.

 - Save all the money you make from selling the clutter.